dtorresxp/odoo-guides/README.md

 # &#x03C8;Code Brief

-This is the basic expanation about &#x03C8;Code, whos only purpose is to indicate all necesary steps in a known right order and to help finding the place on screen where the step has to be done:
+This is the basic explanation about &#x03C8;Code, whose only purpose is to indicate all necessary steps in a known right order and help people to find the place on screen where every step has to be done:
 - The main component of the &#x03C8;Code is _STEP_, some atomic task to do in the screen.
-- Every step is sepparated from others by the _PIPE_ character |.
+- Every step is separated from others by the _PIPE_ character |.
 - Related steps tend to be in the same _ROW_, unless there are so many and needs to break in several rows.
 - Some steps are grouped, so they're enclosed in _SQUARE BRACKETS_.
-If they're mutually exclusive (options), they appear sepparated by _DOUBLE PIPE_ || (the OR sign).
-If the group is repetable, a superindex appears after closing bracket: \[ \]&#x207F;
+If they're mutually exclusive (options), they appear separated by _DOUBLE PIPE_ || (the OR sign).
+If the group is repeatable, a super index appears after closing bracket: \[ \]&#x207F;
 - There are several _ICONS_ that mimic the Odoo ones on screen.
   - &#x25A6;&nbsp;&nbsp;represents the _APPS_ icon of squares in the top-left of the Odoo's window in its navigation bar (_navbar_).
-  - &#x23BD;/&#x23BD;/&nbsp;&nbsp;represents the breadcums list of direct access to modules and items that the user opened previously in Odoo and appears just below the navbar.
+  - &#x23BD;/&#x23BD;/&nbsp;&nbsp;represents the breadcrumbs list of direct access to modules and items that the user opened previously in Odoo and appears just below the navbar.
   - All other symbols are the same as Odoo's on screen.
-  - Some steps are preseded by a letter and a colon, meaning the kind if item that you should see on screen.
+  - Some steps are preceded by a letter and a colon, meaning the kind if item that you should see on screen.
   - **_a:_** &nbsp;means _ACTION_ and is the only one that isn't atomic.
 It means a complex task of several steps mentioned as one, to facilitate guide comprehension.
-Usually because they're explained before or in another guide.
+Usually, because they've been explained previously or in another guide.
-  - **_i:_** &nbsp;&nbsp;means _ITEM_ and it repreents any other object not on this list.
+  - **_i:_** &nbsp;&nbsp;means _ITEM_ and it represents any other object not on this list.
   - The other kind of items used on screen are: _**b:** Button, **d:** Dialog, **f:** Field, **l:** Link, **m:** Menu, **o:** Option, **s:** SmartButton, **t:** Tab, **v:** View and **w:** Window._
   - Bellow is the full list of symbols used in all guides, with its meaning.